Skip to main content

 The box-shadow property takes up to six values: horizontal offset, vertical offset, blur radius, spread radius, colour, and an optional "inset" keyword.
 The trick is using subtle, realistic shadows, most well-designed sites use shadows so subtle you don't consciously notice them.

 This generator lets you adjust all shadow parameters visually and see the result in real time.
-Tweak the values, layer multiple shadows, and copy the CSS.
-No more guessing at rgba values.
+Tweak the values, pick a colour, toggle inset if needed, and copy the CSS into your stylesheet.

 Box Shadow Property Explained